orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 <https://en.wikipedia.org/wiki/Global_interpreter_lock>`__.
 The GIL is
 basically a mutex that protects all the calls to the Python interpreter.
 If multiple C++ threads from Orthanc call a Python callback, only one can proceed at any given time.
+Note however that the GIL only applies to the Python script: The baseline REST API of Orthanc is not affected by the GIL.

 .. highlight:: python